 REAL ESTATE PURCHASE INFORMATION MALLORCA

-1. have the ownership of your contractor demonstrated by presenting a “current” land register entry.
+1. Have the ownership of your contractor demonstrated by presenting a "current" register entry.

-5. are all taxes paid (in particular the payment documents for the property tax “Impusto bienes inmuebles” of the last five years should be examined?
+5. Are all taxes paid (in particular the payment documents for the property tax /land tax "Impuesto bienes inmuebles" of the last five years should be examined?

 6. Are there any deposit arrears (if the property is an apartment) requesting evidence from the community of owners

-7. if buy a land with a house, you should pay attention to whether this is also registered in the land register
+7. If you buy land with a house, you should pay attention, to whether this is also registered in the land register

-9. so that there are no problems with the water and power supply giving appealing settlements
+9. Secure there are no problems (open bills) with the water and power supply, giving appealing settlements

-10. when buying a plots, it is important to ensure that the land is “Urbano” and the minimum size for the development is met
+10. When buying a plot, it is important to ensure that the land is "Urbano" and the minimum size for the development is met

 12. If the seller is not a resident in Spain, a withholding tax "Retencion" in the amount of 3% must be considered/checked